simonl65/URST-Specification/URST-Specification.md

 ### Q9: Is URST suitable for real-time applications?

 **A:** URST has bounded latency in the worst case (3.1 seconds with retries).
-For soft real-time (100ms-1s deadlines), it's suitable.
+For soft real-time (100ms-1s deadlines) it's suitable.
 For hard real-time (<10ms), the retry mechanism may cause deadline misses.

 ### Q10: How do I detect if the other end has disconnected?